aodhmeade/cka-exam-prep/services-and-networking.md

     targetPort: 8080
 ```

-- Create using 'kubectl apply -f <name-of-manifest-file>'.
-After creation, use
-  'kubectl get svc' to see the stable IP address.

 - Clients in the cluster call the Service by using the cluster IP address and
   the TCP port specified in the port field of the Service manifest.
 The request
   is forwarded to one of the member Pods on the TCP port specified in the